 Graduates are eligible to sit for the Physical Therapist Assistant National Physical Therapy Exam.
 Licensure is required in Iowa and most states.

 Our PTA team includes a full-time program chair and an instructor as well as many licensed physical therapists and licensed physical therapist assistants.
+Our full-time liberal arts and sciences faculty members are Ph.D.-prepared and adept at integrating their subject matter into a comprehensive health science curriculum.
 As a student, you will receive an exceptional level of personalized instruction.